 C3 and C4 are the most commonly measured complement components.

-A complement test may be used to monitor people with an autoimmune disorder and to see if treatment for their condition is working.
+A complement test may be used to monitor people with an autoimmune disorder.
+It is done to see if treatment for their condition is working.
 When the complement system is turned on during inflammation, levels of complement proteins may go down.
-For example, patients with active lupus erythematosus may have lower-than-normal levels of the complement proteins C3 and C4.
+For example, people with active lupus erythematosus may have lower-than-normal levels of the complement proteins C3 and C4.

 Complement activity varies throughout the body.
 For example, in people with rheumatoid arthritis, complement activity in the blood may be normal or higher-than-normal, but much lower-than-normal in the joint fluid.